arve0/master/thesis_web.md

 #### Uneven illumination
 ![**(a)** Image of glass slide only and no tissue for illustrating the uneven illumination.
-Dots are impurities on the glass slide.  **(b)** Original image with part of speciment.
+Dots are impurities on the glass slide.  **(b)** Original image with part of specimen.
 The white line is the row with least variance used for equalization. **(c)** Equalized version of (b).
 Note that (a), (b) and (c) are displaying values from 130 to 230 to highlight the intensity variation, colorbar is shown to the right.](figures/uneven_illumination_images_web.jpg)